lamini-ai/lamini-ai.github.io/docs/index.md

 # Getting Started

 Looking to host Lamini on prem?
-Check out [Installer](/installer) for setup instructions.
+Check out [the installer instructions](/installer) 🔗.
 ## Installation

 Lamini can be installed using pip, the package manager for Python.
 To install Lamini, open a command prompt and type: